-Phone scam claims to raise funds for fire, EMS - The Tribune
+Phone callers claims to raise funds for local fire, EMS - The Tribune

-Phone scam claims to raise funds for fire, EMS
+Phone callers claims to raise funds for local fire, EMS

-Another telephone scam is making the rounds in Lawrence County, with this one claiming that they are raising funds for local fire departments and EMS services.

-Mac Yates, Lawrence County EMS executive director of operations, said they had heard that telemarketers, under the name of “Firefighters and EMS fund,” are calling to collect donations for training and equipment for local fire and EMS.
+Mac Yates, Lawrence County EMS executive director of operations, said they had heard that telemarketers, under the name of “Firefighters and EMS Fund,” are calling to collect donations for training and equipment for local fire and EMS.

 Yates said that Lawrence County EMS has no affiliation with any fundraising group and they are funded by taxpayers.